Testing cosmetic products and their ingredients on animals was banned in the UK in 1998 and across the EU in 2013.

 History of the EU ban

-Between 2007 and 2011 the EU spent €238 million on funding replacements which is as testament to how serious they are about animal welfare, the 3Rs and the quest to find non-animal methods.
+Between 2007 and 2011 the EU spent €238 million on funding replacements, a testament to how serious they are about animal welfare, the 3Rs and the quest to find non-animal methods.

 In 1997 the ban was delayed until 30th June 2000 due to a lack of alternative methods.